Graciesgrace/mywebpage/_pages/cv_org.md

 ---
-layout: archive
+permalink: /
 title: ""
-permalink: /cv/
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---

 {% include base_path %}